NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/VSC-AgentMode_lin.md

   -WSL_DEST_NAME: test3

 Also take these rules into account!:
+- The commands are executed in the WSL from Windows
 - The script should run all steps from the referenced setup guide, including any manual edits (like updating CMake/make files) and verification steps.
 - That after running the script, you expect a summary of what was executed and confirmation that each step (including file edits) was completed.
 - That you want explicit confirmation if any step was skipped or not possible to automate.